mikimer/LoRa/README.md

 ## Verify LoRa coverage
 [Senet](https://app.senetco.com/senetdev/login.aspx) provides a public LoRa network in North America and you'll need to verify where you have coverage.
 Specifically, there's a chance that you might not have coverage at your workbench, but that there's LoRa coverage in another part of your building or nearby.
 You can use [Semtech's NorAm LoRa Mote](http://www.semtech.com/images/datasheet/NorAmMote_User_Guide_3v0.2.pdf) to determine where you have coverage.

-In this quickstart project, the North American (NorAm) mote receives a GPS signal and sends it to Senet as a hexadecimal data payload.
+In this quickstart project, the North American (NorAm) mote receives a GPS signal and sends its location to Senet as a hexadecimal data payload.
 We convert that string into latitude and longitude (lat-long) data to view the exact location on a map.
 Senet refers to the data payload as a "packet data unit" (PDU).

 ### Example
 >Hexadecimal PDU payload from the NorAm mote: `010235C107A8F6CCFFFA14`